richstokes/cheekymonkey/README.md

 Every time the monkey destroys a crate, a pod in your cluster is randomly selected and deleted!

 Press 'R' to reset the game.

-&nbsp;

 ## Install & run